Skip to Content

 7 Extraordinary Flowers That Start With X

-Many of us, when asked to name a word that starts with the letter X, will think first of xylophone or X-ray.
-If asked to name a flower that starts with X, well, we’ll probably just scratch our heads.
+When asked to name a word that starts with the letter X, many of us will think first of xylophone or X-ray.
+If asked to name a flower that starts with X, we’ll probably just scratch our heads.
 But such plants do exist!
-Keep reading to learn about some of the extraordinary flowers that start with X.
+Keep reading to learn about some extraordinary flowers that start with X.

 Another genus in the aster family, xeranthemum features silvery-green foliage and colorful, papery flowers.
 The six different species produce either tubular or daisy-like blossoms in shades of white to purple, typically in midsummer to early fall, which makes excellent fresh and dried cut flowers.
 Some species, such as immortelle, can become invasive in many areas, so check with your local extension office before planting.